to protect Democracy

 If you're registered as a Democrat or a Republican, you can vote in the August primary for which of your party's candidates you want to advance to the general election.
 Some people vote for their favorites.
 Others vote for who they think stands the best chance of winning against the other party's candidate.
 Your call.

-I've been registered "unaffiliated" (Independent) most of my adult life, so I've never voted in a primary before.
+I've been registered "unaffiliated" (Independent) most of my adult life, so I've never voted in a primary before, except that one time abortion rights were on the ballot.

 Democrats